Previous CURRENTS

 The Vanguard is Never Caught Napping: Informants and Police Inside the Black Panther Party in Baltimore, 1968-1972

-Andy Holter, Historical Studies M.A.
-Program
+Andy Holter, M.A. student, Historical Studies

 The Quest for Livable Space: Futurity and Sonority in Early Twentieth-Century Black Narrative

-Maleda Belilgne, Assistant Professor, Africana Studies and English
+Maleda Belilgne, Africana Studies and English

 Jibooms, Barrels, and Arseholes: Singing Sex in Sea Chanteys